 In contrast to this are the mechanistic models, which explicitly model how species interact via other entities.
 The focal species do not usually interact directly with other focal species in mechanistic models, rather all species interactions are indirect via other entities.
 However, "mechanistic" should be seen as a relative term.
-For example, the Tilman resource models are clearly more mechanistic than LV models, yet they do not mechanistically explain how the species traits, such as half-saturation constants, arise mechanistic models are usually called limiting factors.
+For example, the Tilman resource models are clearly more mechanistic than LV models, yet they do not mechanistically explain how the species traits, such as half-saturation constants, arise mechanistically from the species morphology or genes.
+The entities in these mechanistic models are usually called limiting factors.
 I will assume that it is intuitively clear what a limiting factor is and refer to Levin (1970) for their precise mathematical definition.